Online Resource Hub

 What defines an online class at Clarks Summit University?

 At Clarks Summit University, an online class is a course that is taught in a virtual classroom.
-You will interact with professors and classmates, read textbooks and do assignments, and receive credit for the course.
+You will interact with professors and classmates, read textbooks, do assignments and receive credit for the course.
 You can take classes online that would move you toward a degree or just for personal enrichment.

 How can I find out which online courses are available?